Monday, November 23, 2020

 “You know, that can be addictive,” my mother warned, interrupting me from her wheelchair.
 “I read an article about it.”

-She was referring to my lip balm, which was made of, I feel compelled to mention, an organic blend of beeswax, coconut oil, vanilla and rosemary.
+She was referring to my lip balm, which was made of, I feel compelled to mention, an organic blend of beeswax, coconut oil, vanilla, and rosemary.
 At any other time in my life I would have announced the ingredients that second, or protested that even if lip balm were addictive, it was the kind of addiction like exercise, or drinking water: arguably good for you.
 Her observation about my lip balm addiction reminded me of the time, about 15 years ago, when I had told her about an Ayurvedic product called nasal oil, which was an organic blend of sesame oil, eucalyptus, and healing herbs.
 It was a uniquely helpful, alternative-medicinal product, and I had no idea why it didn’t fly off American pharmacy shelves.
 As I rhapsodized about how much I loved nasal oil, my mom had informed me that one of the worst addictions a person could have was putting substances up one’s nose.

-That was the kind of alcoholic she was: the kind who accused other people of being addicted to their lip balm.
 When I speculate on what kind of alcoholic my daughter would hypothetically be--and believe me, this is not something I even want to do, but if I don’t, it will haunt me, so, in a fit of negative self-indulgence, I can’t help but speculate that my kid would be, first of all, fun.

 When her fun had peaked, she would want whichever friend she was with to tell her that she was their best friend.
 Once assured, she’d suddenly regret drinking in the first place, leave, and on her Uber ride home, develop a compensatory workout routine, and post the hilarious drunk-Uber exercises on her Instagram the next day.
 She’d have only the slightest hangover, and I’d be—virtually--proud of her creativity in a way that would predictably warp into sadness and guilt, and that’s the kind of alcoholic she’d be: a fun one, a funny one, who nevertheless elicits my refined sense of guilt.
 “Mom,” she’d say, with an eye roll I could hear over the phone, “I left before midnight, and my workout post got more than 12,000 likes!”
 In fact, it would probably go viral and she’d probably get a web tv series out of it, because that’s the kind of alcoholic she’d be.

 But I would nevertheless feel a sense of personal guilt, because who would have brought a child into the world with 50-50 odds?
 I’d look back to now, and wonder what I could have done.
 But I know, as well as I know anything, that there’s nothing I, or anyone, could do, or say.
-It’s in the genes and it’s in the stars, and back in the day when I felt compelled to pry glasses out of people’s hands and stomp on people’s cigarette packs, I ultimately realized that rash oaths and grand gestures don’t work, because that’s not the way it works; that’s what I learned back then, and haven’t needed to revisit the topic--it’s been decades since I’ve secret-policed how much other people drink.
+It’s in the genes and it’s in the stars, and back in the day when I felt compelled to pry glasses out of people’s hands and stomp on people’s cigarette packs, I ultimately realized that rash oaths and grand gestures don’t work, because that’s not the way it works; that’s what I learned back then, and haven’t needed to revisit the topic.
+It’s been decades since I’ve secret-policed how much other people drink.

 But, I am told, “the little alcohol thing” can skip a generation.
-As a mother, that’s a blessing and a curse.
+As a mother, that’s both a blessing and a curse.

 Another equally irreverent blog regarding my mother's death: Barbara Terket Thomas Connolly (1940-2018)